bplmaps/lmec-main-site/content/event/from-the-vault-10-21-2022.md

 ---
 ### About this event

 Looking to add more maps to your life?
 Join us for an afternoon of close map looking!
 The Leventhal Map and Education Center cares for more than a quarter million cartographic and geographic objects, including maps, atlases, charts, globes, gazetteers, ephemera, research texts, and data sets.
-For this session of _From the Vault_, we'll take a look at objects recently featured on our social media pages!
-For a sneak peak, check out _bplmaps_ on [Instagram](https://www.instagram.com/bplmaps/), [Twitter](https://twitter.com/bplmaps), and [Facebook](https://www.facebook.com/bplmaps).

-_Registration not required.
-Drop by our Learning Center any time between 2:00PM and 4:00PM._
+With such an extensive collection, it is likely that many of these objects will never be included in exhibitions for public viewing.
+Our latest series, _From the Vault_, attempts to remedy that limitation.

+**_From The Vault _**is a biweekly, casual collections showing of objects selected by Map Center staff.
+These drop-in sessions **do not** include a formal presentation, though Map Center staff will be present to interpret the objects, chat, and answer questions.

+_Registration is not required.
+If you would like to receive event reminders, please register on this_ [_Eventbrite page_](https://www.eventbrite.com/e/from-the-vault-10212022-tickets-439625340227)_._